Matt-CB/TwitterAccountAnalyzer/README.md

 In the second column, you will find the following elements:

+__API KEY::__ Here you should place the key you obtained from OpenAI to use it in the tweet generator..

 __Username:__ A text field to enter the username of the Twitter account you want to analyze.

 __Number of Tweets:__ A slider to select the number of tweets to be generated and analyzed.